How can I learn more about WVU?

 What is the PRT?

 PRT is the abbreviated name for Personal Rapid Transit, a completely computerized transportation system.
-It consists of 70 electric cars that run on rubber Goodyear tires, and serves as a major means of transportation between WVU’s Evansdale and downtown campuses.
+It consists of 70 electric cars that run on rubber Goodyear tires, and serves as a major means of transportation between WVU’s Evansdale, Downtown and Health Sciences campuses.
 The cars are self-guided and travel along a raised track.
-For complete operating hours, please visit the PRT Web site.
+For more information and complete operating hours, please visit the PRT website.

 How long do you have to wait for a PRT car?

-The PRT operates on a demand system.
-This means the more individuals there are at a particular station, the more cars will arrive to transport students.
+The PRT operates based on the particular demand at each station.
+For instance, the more individuals there are at a particular station, the more cars will arrive to transport students.
 This ensures that students are transported in a smooth and timely fashion.
-On average, the longest you will wait for a PRT car is ten minutes.
+On average, the longest wait for a PRT car is 10 minutes.

 Where are most freshman classes?